 General Education Area III *

 The sample schedule above reflects starting the program in the fall semester and includes summer semester.
 Please meet with your advisor for information on how you can take additional summer courses to complete certificates.

-For the general educational courses noted with an (*), students can select from classes listed on page 89.
+For the general educational courses noted with an (*), students can select from classes listed on pages 89-90.
 All associate's degree students are required to take a minimum of 15 general educational course credits.
 A minimum of one course must be selected from course Area I, Area II, Area III and Area IV.